 Restoring Thyroid Health

 If your thyroid is not functioning properly, it is important to provide it the nutrition and lifestyle support it requires for optimal function.
-A stressed, overworked, or sluggish thyroid will require additional nutritional support to repair and rebalance beyond what can typically be found in today’s food supply.
+You will need additional nutritional support to repair and rebalance a stressed, overworked, or sluggish thyroid.
+In fact, you will need more than what you can typically find in today’s food supply.